- Oops!Something went wrong.Please try again later.

-Tess shared a series of selfies in a bright red sports bra and got real in the caption: "To everyone that keeps saying “you’re looking healthy lately” or “You are losing weight, keep it up!”
-Stop."
+Tess shared a series of selfies and got real in the caption: “To everyone that keeps saying ‘You’re looking healthy lately’ or ‘You are losing weight, keep it up!’
+Stop.”

-Then, Tess explained her weight fluctuation: "Yes, I’ve lost weight — I’m healing from an eating disorder & feeding my body regularly for the first time in my entire life.
-When you equate weight loss with “health” & place value & worth on someone’s size, you are basically saying that we are more valuable now because we are smaller & perpetuating diet culture… & that’s corny as hell.
+Then, Tess explained her weight fluctuation: “Yes, I’ve lost weight—I’m healing from an eating disorder and feeding my body regularly for the first time in my entire life.
+When you equate weight loss with ‘health’ and place value and worth on someone’s size, you are basically saying that we are more valuable now because we are smaller and perpetuating diet culture… and that’s corny as hell.
 NOT here for it.
-For folks like me that are trying to reframe our relationships with our bodies & heal, hearing comments about weight is triggering as hell.
-It sets us back in our progress — and when people working on themselves see you commenting to me that way, it hurts THEM, not just me.
+For folks like me that are trying to reframe our relationships with our bodies and heal, hearing comments about weight is triggering as hell.
+It sets us back in our progress—and when people working on themselves see you commenting to me that way, it hurts THEM, not just me.
 I can take it (I shouldn’t have to, but I can) but they didn’t ask for that trauma, ok?
-If you can’t tell someone they look nice without making it about their size, then baby, please don’t say nuthin at all."
+If you can’t tell someone they look nice without making it about their size, then baby, please don’t say nuthin at all.”

-Tess chose to reveal a bit more about her journey on Twitter: "I’m anorexic & in recovery.
+Tess chose to reveal a bit more about her journey on Twitter: “I’m anorexic and in recovery.
 I’m not ashamed to say it out loud anymore.
-I’m the result of a culture that celebrates thinness & equates that to worth, but I get to write my own narrative now.
-I’m finally able to care for a body that I’ve punished my entire life & I am finally free."
+I’m the result of a culture that celebrates thinness and equates that to worth, but I get to write my own narrative now.
+I’m finally able to care for a body that I’ve punished my entire life and I am finally free.”

 Tess previously shared that Pilates has been key in her recovery.

-She wrote in the caption: "Pilates has helped me start to heal my relationship with my body & I feel truly connected: mind, body & soul for the first time in my life.
-Can’t stop smiling ✨"
+She wrote in the caption: “Pilates has helped me start to heal my relationship with my body and I feel truly connected: mind, body and soul for the first time in my life.
+Can’t stop smiling. ✨”